UAlbertaALTLab/Lacombe/README.md

 > If you know you will only encounter a subset of the characters available in the language, such as only digits, you can use the `tessedit_char_whitelist` configuration variable.
 See the FAQ for an example.

+Configuration variables are included with the `-c` flag.
+Multiple configuration variables may be passed, separated by commas.

 The characters used in the gold standard are:

 `!()+,-.0123456789:;ABCDEGHIJKLMNOPRSTUVWYabcdefghijklmnopqrstuvwxyz«ÂÉÊÎàâäçèéêîïôùûœ’`

+Including a set of allowed characters significantly _worsened_ the accuracy of the OCR output.
+This was true regardless of which variations on character sets I used (limiting it to just Cree letters, etc.).

 ## OCR Results